tardate/LittleArduinoProjects/README.md

-# 369 Little Electronics and Arduino Projects
+# 370 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [BoldportClub/ananas](./BoldportClub/ananas) - building the tropical end-of-year present from Boldport Club, Project #20 - ananas!
+> Latest addition:sparkles: [DigitaSwitch/TS3A5018](./Electronics101/DigitaSwitch/TS3A5018) - testing the TS3A5018 Quad SPDT Analog Switch with a simple 555 timer and Arduino demo.

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like